dlaf88/dlaf88.github.io/_posts/2019-07-31-TDD-continued.md

 end
 {% endhighlight %}

-running ```rspec``` in the command line leads to an error on uninitialized constant Project.
+running ```bundle exec rspec``` in the command line leads to an error on uninitialized constant Project.
 The author then questions what path should a programmer take in passing the test.
 The author gives three choices 1) purist 2)practical way 3) the teaching way.

 The purist way is writing the min code to get the test passing.
 The practical way involves writing the code that you need to eventually write to get the test passing.